ivanmicetic/selenium-assist/README.md

 # selenium-helpers
-Python package for easy writing of selenium scripts
+Python package for easy writing of selenium scripts.